nomachinez/pidisplay/README.md

 - Picture Viewer - tap/click on the screen to move to manually move to the next picture
 - The World Clock plugin can have 1, 2, 3, or more clocks and will attempt to automatically lay them out so they stay looking good.
 - Enable/Disable individual modules/plugins
 - Multiple modules running at the same time.
 Show weather in 2 different places!
-Show multiple tickers with different symbole!
+Show multiple tickers with different symbols!
 - Easy to extend with other modules (use the Clok module for an example widget and the GameOfLife module for an example full screen module)

 # Screenshots
 On the top and bottom of each of these screenshots you can see the ticker and the clok.
-You can easily remove or otherwise cuztomize these, by the way, simply by editing the config file.
+You can easily remove or otherwise customize these, by the way, simply by editing the config file.
 These screenshots are very busy but when you use it you don't have to have it look like this.
 They are shown here as examples of what can be done in PiDisplay.

 PongClock